Smooth Streaming FAQ

 Q: How can you do live streaming from a Web server?
 I thought live streaming could only work with streaming protocols such as RTSP?

-A: No, live streaming using plain HTTP is absolutely possible.
+No, live streaming using plain HTTP is absolutely possible.
 In fact, from an architectural standpoint, live and on-demand Smooth Streaming are surprisingly similar.
 Encoders upload video/audio fragments to the IIS7 ingest server in real-time as a long HTTP post.
 The IIS7 server, upon receiving all the expected fragments for a given timestamp, appends those fragments to the Fragmented MP4 (*.ismv) files on disk and updates the manifest with the most recent timestamps.
 The client downloads the most recent manifest from the server when seeking or connecting for the first time, and maintains an internal incremental manifest the rest of the time.

 Q: Is Smooth Streaming backwards compatible with Windows Media Services or Windows Media Player?